CesarLeblanc/Python-for-Data-Analysis/README.md

 - The fourth step was the same as the third step but while tuning the hyperparameters.

-- In the fifth step we add K-Fold validation.
+- In the fifth step we added cross validation.

 At the end, our best accuracy was with the model Random Forest and we got 98.4% of accuracy.